Media Native

 • Priority: The number that determines the banner's display order in the campaign.
 The higher the numeric value, the higher the banner's priority over the other banners in the same campaign.
 To learn more about priorities, see Adfox help.

-• Image URL (URL) or Image URL (File): Upload the image.
+• Image URL (URL) or Image URL (File): Upload an image.

 • Width: Set the banner width (enter an integer in pixels without specifying the dimensions).